hot-tea-and-driver-updates/STM32_SPI_DeviceDriver/README.md

 # STM32_SPI_DeviceDriver
 This repository contains a device driver for the Serial Peripheral Interface (SPI) protocol that is implemented for STM32 microcontrollers.
 The driver is written in C programming language and is intended to be used with the STM32F4 Discovery board.
+Note: This repository also contains the device driver for GPIO pins on the STM32 and is only used in the example programs, the SPI files are not dependent on them.

 ## Table of Contents
 #### Installation